Sushma Swaraj: Rajya Sabha

+Haryana Legislative Assembly

 Personal life

 During the times of the Emergency, on 13 July 1975, Sushma Sharma married Swaraj Kaushal, a peer and fellow advocate at the Supreme Court of India.
-The Emergency movement brought together the couple, who then teamed up for the defence of the socialist leader George Fernandes.
+The Emergency movement brought the couple together, who then teamed up for the defence of the socialist leader George Fernandes.
 Swaraj Kaushal, a senior advocate of Supreme Court of India and a criminal lawyer, also served as Governor of Mizoram from 1990 to 1993.
 He was a member of parliament from 1998 to 2004.

-The couple have a daughter, Bansuri, who is a graduate from Oxford University and a Barrister at Law from Inner Temple.
+The couple has a daughter, Bansuri, who is a graduate from Oxford University and a Barrister at Law from Inner Temple.
+Bansuri was elected to the Lok Sabha on 2024 from New Delhi constituency.

 Sushma Swaraj's sister Vandana Sharma is an associate professor of political science in a government college for girls in Haryana.
-Her brother Dr. Gulshan Sharma is an Ayurveda doctor based in Ambala.
+Their brother Dr. Gulshan Sharma is an Ayurveda doctor based in Ambala.

-On 10 December 2016 she underwent a kidney transplant at AIIMS, Delhi with the organ being harvested from a living unrelated donor.
+On 10 December 2015 she underwent a kidney transplant at AIIMS, Delhi with the organ being harvested from a living unrelated donor.
 The surgery was reported to be successful.